The Tacky Garden Gnome – why oh why?

 In a world of divisive politics, orange presidents and Brex-shit, we can at least agree on one thing.
 Garden gnomes are tacky.

 I protested.
-The gnome was my partner’s and, as we all know, it’s all about compromise.
+The gnome belonged to my partner and, as we know, it’s all about compromise.
 Grudgingly, I agreed.
 The gnome could stay until Christmas was over.
-Then he’d hibernate in the shed for a year.
+Then he’d be put back in the shed to hibernate for another year.

 Through partially closed Venetian blinds I saw a young girl pulling her mum towards the garden.
-The girl was mesmerised.
+She was entranced.
 ‘Come on.
 That’s enough of the gnome for today’ the mum said.
-Moving her daughter along.
+Trying to move her daughter along.
 ‘We can come back again tomorrow’.

 More young fans followed.
 Peering through the bars of the railing.
-Parents indulged their children for a few minutes on the walk home from school.
+Just for a few minutes, parents indulged their children on the walk home from school.
 The gnome had become a feature of their day.

 As kids, when my parents took us to the seaside, Bridlington or Scarborough, we’d pass a country house with 2 teddy bears in the window.
-Arms in the air as if waving.
+Arms in the air.
+Waving.
 My dad called out ‘the teddies are coming up!
 Are we ready?!’
-We all waved as we passed.
-Even when the house was sold the new owners kept the teddies.
+We all waved back.
+Even when the house was sold new owners kept the teddies.
 Maybe our gnome would create similar memories for these children?

-I couldn’t be the post-Christmas-grinch and remove the gnome.
+I couldn’t bring myself to remove the gnome.
 I’m grumpy, but not that grumpy.
-If he was to stay, I’d embrace the gnome.
-Pimp him.
+If he was to stay, I’d need to embrace the gnome.
+Pimp him up.
 Amuse grown-ups as well as the kids.

-Rummaging in the shed, I found a stick I could shave to a point at one end, and a small, flat piece of wood.
-I nailed them together into a small wooden sign.
-Just a bit taller than the gnome.
-Several coats of blackboard paint and it was ready to go.
+Rummaging in the shed, I found a thick stick.
+I shaved it to a point and nailed it to a small, flat piece of wood.
+A small, gnome-sized, wooden sign.
+Several coats of blackboard paint later, it was ready to go.